-Richard Cajetano Aguilar, affectionately known as “Uncle Ricky” to his numerous nieces and nephews was a man of great wisdom and compassion.
-Born on August 7, 1952, in Temple, Texas, Richard's journey through life was one of boundless curiosity and academic excellence, culminating in his passing on September 26, 2025, in Belton, Texas, due to natural causes.
+Richard Cayetano Aguilar, affectionately known as “Uncle Ricky” to his numerous nieces and nephews, passed away peacefully on September 26, 2025, in Belton, Texas, after battling a prolonged chronic illness.
+Richard was born on August 7, 1952, to Lee (Elias) Aguilar and Joan (Ascension) Aguilar in Temple, Texas.
+Richard was a man of great wisdom and compassion.
+His journey through life was one of boundless curiosity and academic excellence.
 His life was a testament to the power of education, the beauty of language, and the strength of familial bonds.

 From his early days, Richard's intellectual prowess was evident.
-He was a Fulbright Scholar, a prestigious honor that reflects his dedication to learning and cultural exchange.
-After earning both his undergraduate and Masters degrees at Texas State University in San Marcos, Richard's passion for languages propelled him to study in Germany, where he honed his skills and expanded his global perspective.
+He was a Fulbright Scholar, a prestigious honor that reflected his dedication to learning and cultural exchange.
+After earning both his undergraduate and Master’s degrees at Texas State University in San Marcos (formerly Southwest Texas State University), Richard's passion for languages propelled him to study in Germany, where he honed his skills and expanded his global perspective.

 Richard's career as an educator spanned from pre-K to university-level instruction.
 He was a beloved figure at Shasta College in Redding, California, where he not only taught multiple language courses but also took on faculty leadership roles, shaping the minds of future generations.
 His teaching journey also brought him to Academy ISD, where he had the unique joy of teaching his own nieces Eva, Evelyn, and Katarina, further blurring the lines between family and education, his two greatest passions.